How to File a Home Insurance Claim: Process, Timeline & What to Expect

 • Total covered loss amount

 The adjuster will photograph damage, take measurements, and prepare a detailed report.
 This report forms the basis of your settlement offer.
-You have the right to provide your own contractor estimates — and you should, especially for complex repairs.
+You have the right to provide your own contractor estimates, and you should, especially for complex repairs.
+Read our tips on how to deal with home insurance adjusters before your inspection.

 State Farm logo